aws-samples/aws-cdk-lambda-container/README.md

 - Conclusion

 ## Create and configure AWS Cloud9 environment
-Log into the AWS Management Console and search for Cloud9 service in the search bar.
+Developers can use their local machines to set up an environment and using AWS Cloud9 is an option.
+However in this blog post we shall use AWS CLoud9 for development.
+Log into the AWS Management Console and search for [Cloud9](https://aws.amazon.com/cloud9/) service in the search bar.

 1. Select Cloud9 and create an AWS Cloud9 environment based on Amazon Linux 2.
     - We will be using the us-east-1 region for this example, so our Cloud9 environment will be created there.